ameijin/quicketl/docs/examples/airflow-dag.md

 # Airflow DAG Example

-This example demonstrates a complete Airflow DAG that orchestrates multiple ETLX pipelines with proper error handling, alerting, and monitoring.
+This example demonstrates a complete Airflow DAG that orchestrates multiple QuickETL pipelines with proper error handling, alerting, and monitoring.

 ## Overview